gdelarosa/commonios/README.md

-Common job description keywords for iOS engineer roles.
+Common job description keywords for "iOS engineer" roles.

-- All roles were based in the US
+- All roles are based in the USA.
 - Data was gathered from Glassdoor on 50 randomly selected job postings.
 - Three years is the average for preferred experience.